 The park is open from 5 am to 11.59 pm daily.

-Significance of Singapore Botanic Gardens
+Significance of Singapore Botanic Gardens, a UNESCO World Heritage Site

-History of Singapore Botanic Gardens
+History of Botanic Gardens Singapore

 Singapore Botanic Gardens, at its present site, was established back to 1859.
 Before it was established, there was an earlier botanical garden set up at the foot of Government Hill (present-day Fort Canning Hill).

-Singapore Agri-horticultural Society was granted 32 hectares of land in Tanglin by the colonial government which it had obtained from the merchant Whampoa, in exchange for land at Boat Quay.
+Singapore Agri Horticultural Society was granted 32 hectares of land in Tanglin by the colonial government which it had obtained from the merchant Whampoa, in exchange for land at Boat Quay.

 At the start, the gardens was an experimental site for growing cash crops and economically valuable plants such as rubber, spices and orchids.